IHE/HIE-Whitepaper/README.md

 results of a very private procedure that the patient wishes to be available only to direct care providers.
-This differentiation of the types of data can be represented using a diagram like found in Table 7.2.2-1: Sample Access Control Policies
+This differentiation of the types of data can be represented using a diagram like found in Table 7.2.2-1: Sample Access Control Policies.

 **Table 7.2.2-1: Sample Access Control Policies**